Berkeley Law - Faculty Profiles

 FSU Contact: Leslie Stone

-Dan Farber is the Sho Sato Professor of Law and chair of the Energy and Resources Group at the University of California, Berkeley.
+Dan Farber is the Sho Sato Professor of Law at the University of California, Berkeley.
 He is also the Co-Director of the Center for Law, Energy, and the Environment.
 Professor Farber serves on the editorial board of Foundation Press.
 He is a member of the American Academy of Arts and Sciences and a Life Member of the American Law Institute.
 He is the editor of Issues in Legal Scholarship.

 Professor Farber is a graduate of the University of Illinois, where he earned his B.A., M.A., and J.D. degrees.
 He graduated, summa cum laude, from the College of Law, where he was the class valedictorian and served as Editor-in-Chief of the University of Illinois Law Review.
 After graduation from law school, he was a law clerk for Judge Philip W. Tone of the United States Court of Appeals for the Seventh Circuit and then for Justice John Paul Stevens of the Supreme Court of the United States.
 Professor Farber practiced law with Sidley & Austin, where he primarily worked on energy issues, before joining the University of Illinois College of Law faculty in 1978.
 He was a member of the University of Minnesota Law School faculty from1981 to 2002, where he was the McKnight Presidential Professor of Public Law.
 He also has been a Visiting Professor at the Stanford Law School, Harvard Law School, and the University of Chicago Law School.